alexsavio/aizkolari/README.md

 http://www.ehu.es/ccwintco/index.php/Usuario:Alexsavio

 #Reference:
-- Please, cite this paper if you will be using this toolset.
+- Please, cite this paper if you will be using this toolset:

-Alexandre Savio, Manuel Graña - 'Deformation based feature selection for computer aided diagnosis of Alzheimer’s disease' - Expert Systems with Applications
+Alexandre Savio, Manuel Graña - ''Deformation based feature selection for computer aided diagnosis of Alzheimer’s disease'' - Expert Systems with Applications
 (http://dx.doi.org/10.1016/j.eswa.2012.09.009)

 Thank you very much.